lsst-sqre/jupyterlab-github/README.md

 c.GitHubConfig.client_secret = '< YOUR_CLIENT_SECRET >'
 ```
 where "`< YOUR_CLIENT_ID >`" and "`< YOUR_CLIENT_SECRET >`" are the string values you obtained above.

+Alternatively, you could put:

+`c.GitHubConfig = '< YOUR_ACCESS_TOKEN >'`

+or specify any of those values on the command line as:

+`jupyter lab --GitHubConfig.access_token=...` or similar.

 With this, you should be done!
 Launch JupyterLab and look for the GitHub tab on the left!